Fitchburg, Wisconsin: Railroads

 Historically, Fitchburg was served by the Illinois Central Railroad and two lines of the Chicago and North Western railroad.
 Both the Illinois Central line and the westernmost of the two CNW lines have been replaced by rail trails that carry the Badger State Trail and Military Ridge State Trail respectively.
 The easternmost CNW line is operated by Wisconsin & Southern Railroad serves Fitchburg via the Reedsburg Subdivision which connects the city to Oregon to the south and Reedsburg to the north via Madison.

 Public Transit

 Fitchburg is served by Metro Transit.
-The B route serves the High Ridge Trail area with service to Downtown Madison towards Northport.
+The B route serves the Hatchery Hill area with service to Downtown Madison towards North Madison.
 Route D2 serves the west side of the city with service to Downtown Madison and the Dane County Regional Airport.
 Route G serves the Southdale neighborhood with connections to the South Transfer Point and the East Side of Madison.
 Route 65 provides peak hour commuter service from Downtown Madison and the UW Campus to Terravessa and Fitchburg Center neighborhoods.
 Route 75 provides peak hour commuter service linking Fitchburg to the Capital Square to the east, Verona and the Epic campus to the west.
 Fitchburg will be served by the future Metro Bus Rapid Transit system along the "north-south" route, stations are planned for Greenway Crossing, Post Rd, Cahill Main and the south terminus at McKee Road, this service is expected to start by 2027.